If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Without the proper temperatures, the brewing process fails to extract every flavor from your favorite coffee beans.
 A serious mineral buildup can also lead to reduced water flow.
 If left unattended, this can cause your coffee machine to completely fail.

 Ready to keep things in like-new shape?
 Here’s how to clean your coffee maker the right way.

 1. Use the Right Descaling Powder on Your Coffee & Espresso Machines

 Full Circle Coffee Machine Descaling Powder Packets are a simple and easy way to rid drip coffee makers, single cup coffee makers and manual/automatic espresso coffee machines of mineral buildup, keeping your machine working at its best.

 Simply add the powder to your device like you would normally add coffee beans.
-The cleaning is completely odor-free and doesn’t leave an aftertaste like vinegar might.
+The cleaner is completely odor-free and doesn’t leave an aftertaste like vinegar might.
 For the best results, clean your coffee maker once every three months.
 However, if you live with hard water, more frequent cleanings are advisable.

-For those with a French press or drip coffee maker, Full Circle also produces single use packets for your coffee device.
-You should clean a French press at least once a month or more frequently if you switch between a variety of coffee beans (for example – oily to dry/regular to decaf).
+For those with a French press or drip coffee maker, Full Circle also produces single-use packets for your coffee device.
+You should clean a French press at least once a month or more frequently if you switch between a variety of coffee beans (for example, oily to dry/regular to decaf).

 Of course, it goes without saying that you should always toss out the coffee grinds and rinse out your coffee maker and filter after every use.
 The longer you leave the grinds in there, the harder it’ll be to get a good clean.
 Aside from causing buildup and grime, residual coffee grinds will also adversely affect your brew, making that fresh cup of coffee in the morning, anything but.